What Is Schumann Resonance?

 - Does the product explain safety cautions?

-- Is the device designed for full-body or targeted use?
+- Is the device intended for full-body or targeted use?

-Schumann resonance marketing often focuses on frequency, but PEMF devices also involve intensity.
+Schumann resonance marketing often focuses on frequency, but PEMF devices also have field-strength characteristics.

-This matters because 7.83 Hz only tells you how often the signal cycles.
-It does not tell you how strong the field is.
+It does not tell you how strong the magnetic field is.

-Two devices can both use 7.83 Hz but have different:
+Two devices can both use 7.83 Hz but differ in:

 - field strength